- Engineering and Computer Science

 - World Languages

-The Briarcliff High School Mathematics Department believes that a strong mathematical foundation is increasingly essential for opportunity and success in the 21st Century.
-All students must, therefore, engage in challenging and meaningful mathematics that align with the Common Core Standards.
+The Briarcliff Mathematics department believes that a strong mathematical foundation is increasingly essential for opportunity and success in the 21 st century.
+Students engage in challenging and meaningful mathematics that align with the NYS Next Generation Mathematics Learning Standards.
 This curriculum is focused on developing deep understanding, coherence, fluency, modeling and application of multiple problem-solving approaches.
-This process is best supported by a home/school partnership that recognizes the crucial role of good thinking and study habits in cultivating lifelong learners.
+This process is best supported by a strong partnership between families and faculty that recognizes the crucial role of good thinking and study habits in cultivating lifelong learners.

 Recent graduates of our Arts programs, majors and non-majors alike, have gone on to prestigious colleges and conservatories to continue creating and performing.
 Several of our graduates pursue careers in Dance, Film, Theater, Music Education, Jazz Studies, Music Performance, Music Composition and Song Writing.

-The Physical Education Program (K-12) adheres to the Common Core Standards.
-The program offers an opportunity for continuous development for each student's physical, mental, social, and emotional capabilities in order to promote lifelong wellness.
-The Physical Education Department provides a quality, instructional curriculum that allows all students to develop skills that will serve as the foundation for an active and healthy lifestyle.
+The Physical Education and Health and Wellness Programs adhere to the New York State and Shape America's National Standards.
+The programs offer an opportunity for continuous development for each student's physical, mental, social, and emotional capabilities in order to promote lifelong wellness.
+The Physical Education and Health Department provides a quality, instructional curriculum that allows all students to develop skills that will serve as the foundation for an active and healthy lifestyle.

 One Semester ½ HS Credit